ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/context-switch-cortex-m/_index.md

 who_is_this_for: This session is for software developers who would like to understand how context-switching operations are handled in  Cortex-M processors in a baremetal environment.

 learning_objectives:
-Upon completion of this learning path, you will be able to:
     - Understand the basics of context switching operation
     - Learn how to program MPU (Memory Protection Unit)?
     - Comprehend the usage of SysTick exception with reference to context switching operations